FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text_matched.md

 ## Storing the results

-The final subject, predicate, object triples can either be stored as a `labeled property graph` or as an `RDF graph`.
+The final subject, predicate, object triples can either be stored as a `labeled property graph` or as an `RDF (URL_TO_INSERT_RECORD-ABBREV_3424 https://fairsharing.org/FAIRsharing.p77ph9)  graph`.

-Here, we will outline an approach to store the results as an RDF (URL_TO_INSERT_RECORD_4288 https://fairsharing.org/FAIRsharing.p77ph9)  graph by using the python [rdflib](https://github.com/RDFLib) library.
+Here, we will outline an approach to store the results as an RDF (URL_TO_INSERT_RECORD-ABBREV_3425 https://fairsharing.org/FAIRsharing.p77ph9)  graph by using the python [rdflib](https://github.com/RDFLib) library.

-rdflib allows the creation of entities with known URI (URL_TO_INSERT_RECORD_4289 https://fairsharing.org/FAIRsharing.d261e1) s with the URI (URL_TO_INSERT_RECORD_4290 https://fairsharing.org/FAIRsharing.d261e1) Ref command.
+rdflib allows the creation of entities with known URIs with the URIRef command.

 Also, one can create a custom namespace with new entities and relations.